hyosung11/Launch-School/Courses/journal.md

 15:56 It's a few minutes before the Writer's Bloc Meetup.

 17:25 It's been a distracting day and I haven't gotten much done today.
 I hope to study more problems today after dinner.

+18:48 Tired.
+I will do at least one problem right now before the kids' bedtimes and our stretching together.